I studied at Sichuan University (SCU) from 2020 to 2024,

 Overall GPA: 3.78/4, 89.25/100

-In the Sichuan University, I am working as a research assistant at
+During my time at Sichuan University, I worked as a research assistant at

 MachineILab